 "This should go without saying, but it becomes imperative when selecting a cloud-based ERP solutions provider that company leaders choose a firm that is dedicated to the manufacturing industry, rather than choosing one that only works in the space occasionally," Shepherd added.
 "By doing so, they are selecting a partner that understands the needs of the company from the ground up - and can implement the technology the right way the first time, saving time and hard-earned budget dollars."

 It may seem like a given that a company would partner with a service provider that truly understands a certain market, but plenty of businesses do not take this approach.
 Instead, they often opt for the best deal, rather than the best fit.
-In some cases, however, it may be difficult for first-time cloud adopters to select a proper environment, given that so many vendors have entered this space in attempts to capture a larger market share.
-It is best for organizations to put in some serious effort to separate the pretenders from the reputable dealers.
+In some cases, however, it may be difficult for first-time cloud adopters to select a proper environment, given that so many vendors have entered this space in an attempt to capture a larger market share.
+It is best for organizations to put in some serious effort to separate the pretenders from reputable dealers.

 Manufacturers should also pay close attention to the needs of their end-users when it comes to cloud-based ERP solutions.
-Shepherd explained that ERP system are only as valuable as the people who use these tools.
+Shepherd explained that ERP systems are only as valuable as the people who use these tools.
 A vendor that offers training services is extremely helpful in educating a client's workforce on the ins and outs of a system.